Really-Crappy-Software/RCPing-and-RCP/README.md

 # RCPing-and-RCP/family
-# Really Crappy Ping and Protocol
+# Really Crappy Ping and Protocol/family
 * SYNTAX rcping port address
 * PS: This requires libcap, but since I am sooo kind the script installs it for you
 * PPS: This uses RCP as it's main protocol, RCP is also why it took so long